NautilusTrader

 )

-# Trade-sampled BBO (includes both quotes AND trades)
+# Trade-sampled BBO (includes quotes and trades)

 instrument_id=instrument_id,

-params={"schema": "tbbo"}, # Will receive both QuoteTick and TradeTick onto the message bus
+params={"schema": "tbbo"}, # Receives QuoteTick and TradeTick on the message bus

 client_id=DATABENTO_CLIENT_ID,